AntIT-1/Network-files-and-permissions/README.md

 <h2>Deployment and Configuration Steps</h2>

 First were going to create folders in the domain controller's C drive.
 Create the following folders: “read-access”, “write-access”, “no-access”, and “accounting”.
+For the "no access" file, we are going to add only Domain admins to the list of users that we want to have access to this file.
+The normal user on Client-1 will not be added to this list therefore it will not be able to gain access to this file.

 ![image](https://github.com/AntIT-1/network-files-and-permissions/assets/141161539/8ab1900f-89aa-40ac-a84b-30fe15fa36da)